 Watertight hull and deck, capable of cruising at 3 knots.

 Watertight compartments, this is the ideal, but slight leaks are common, be aware of how much yours leak, ill fitting covers, leaks around the bulkheads and skeg box/skeg wire are the most common problems.
 Airbags inside the compartments are always a good idea and essential if you have anything more than a very minor leak.
-Hatch covers should be in good condition and attached to the boat so that they cannot get lost if they come off.
-Some hatch covers, for example, the oval hatches on plastic Valley boats are difficult to seat correctly, many people have a wooden wedge for just this job.
+Hatch covers should be in good condition and attached to the kayak so that they cannot get lost if they come off.
+Some hatch covers, for example, the oval hatches on plastic Valley boats are difficult to seat correctly, try wetting the hatch first.

 Deck lines - running to near the bow and stern but not around the cockpit, check that the tension makes them easy to hold.
 5 mm is the minimum and 6 mm better, running them inside a plastic sleeve especially near bow and stern makes them easier to hold with cold wet hands.